 While the list of places in Asia where you can expand is not exhaustive, it provides a great starting point to know the advantages of setting up a company in each location.
 There are still many considerations worth looking into when planning your new or next business expansion.
 The key is to partner with an organization that has expertise in local regulations and processes and can assist you throughout the setup.

 INS Global in Asia

 INS Global has helped hundreds of companies to expand their business across the entire Asian region.
-We have a multicultural team that has expertise in a number of different fields such as PEO, recruitment, payroll and tax and many more.
+We have a multicultural team that has expertise in a number of different fields such as Employer of Record, recruitment, payroll outsourcing and many more.
 Our goal is to assist enterprises who wish to expand to a ne country or territory and remove the administrative burdens of setup and expansion.
 Get in touch with us right away and find out how our solutions can simplify your business expansion.